 distributions may be used.
 See the list below for recommended versions.

 Your workstation must have the software listed below.
 See Establishing a Build Environment for additional required packages and the commands to install them.

-Android in AOSP comes with a prebuilt version of OpenJDK; so no additional
+master branch of Android in AOSP comes with a prebuilt version of OpenJDK, so no

 Download previews, factory images, drivers, over-the-air (OTA) updates, and other blobs below.
 For details, see Obtaining proprietary binaries.

 - Factory images for supported devices running tagged AOSP release branches

 - Binary hardware support files for devices running tagged AOSP release branches